This article was originally published on The Original Pump, a Tuthill online publication.

 Building a powerful employer brand may seem like another expensive and time-consuming initiative.
 But here’s the thing, you can’t afford not to invest time into employer branding.
 Talent recruitment is costly — on average, it takes 42 days plus $4,129 to make a hire.
-There’s a lot of pressure to make the investment count, from making sure the job opening gets in front of the right talent to ensuring a hire is a right fit for your company.
+There’s a lot of pressure to make the investment count, from ensuring the job opening gets in front of the right talent to ensure a hire is a right fit for your company.

 The purpose and power of Mission, Vision, and Core Values

 Building a powerful employer brand doesn’t have to be a scary thing.
 The key is to define your employer brand from the inside out.
 That means defining your company’s mission, vision, and core values — a company’s MVV.

 A mission and vision statement is the roadmap that summarizes your company’s existence, long-term goals, and how it's going to achieve them, while a set of core values can empower your team.
 In a Gallup study, only 41% of employees (randomly selected from a sample of 3,000 employers) felt they knew what their company stands for.
 When employees don’t know why they show up every day, beyond a paycheck, it can do a number on productivity.

 Ergoseal, an industry-leading mechanical seal provider, underwent two acquisitions which led to rapid growth.
 Growth leads to change, so their entire team needed to be on board with where the company was headed.
 Led by President Tom Hilaris, Ergoseal’s leadership team worked alongside their employees to define their MVV.
 Once established, they designed office signage to display the mission, vision, and values on the wall, so it was always on top of mind.

 With better alignment amongst the team, the company could better collaborate on more complex business challenges like aligning sales with marketing.

 How to define your mission and vision statements